Easter Stargazing | 18th April

 Magellanic Clouds | Summer & Autumn

-Travelling in country WA gives you an excellent opportunity to see something not normally visible under bright city lights.
-The Large and Small Magellanic Clouds (sometimes abbreviated to LMC and SMC!) are galaxies outside of our own Milky Way Galaxy.
-From Earth, they...
+Visiting and staying in country WA gives you an excellent opportunity to see the Magellanic Clouds, normally made invisible by bright city lights.
+The Large and Small Magellanic Clouds (often abbreviated to LMC and SMC) are galaxies near our own Milky Way Galaxy.
+From...

 Full Moon